ait-tr/cohort44E/README.md

-To see how the lesson will look like:
+To see how the lesson will look like :
 - go to lesson.html and press the icon of browser where you want to see the page
 - add to the path in the browser following string (don't forget to modify `lesson_xx` with the required lesson) `&file=/basic_programming/lesson_example/metadata.json`